mealiedotmoe/backend/README.md

 # Backend API for mealie.moe

-How to set up environment:
+How to set up a dev environment:

+## Docker

+If you have docker installed on your system, you can simply run `docker-compose up` to get a working instance of the latest stable docker image running and listening on `localhost:8810`

+## Manual (recommended for development)

-## Download and install Postgres 11
+### Download and install Postgres 11

 `brew install postgresql`
 https://formulae.brew.sh/formula/postgresql